gravito-framework/gravito/packages/cli/README.md

 # Gravito CLI

-The official CLI for scaffolding Gravito projects.
+The official CLI for scaffolding and managing Gravito projects.

-Gravito CLI helps you bootstrap new Gravito projects with a single command.
-Choose from multiple templates and get started in seconds.
+Gravito CLI provides a comprehensive suite of tools to help you build, test, and manage your application, offering an experience similar to Laravel Artisan.

 ## Installation